Alex-Hoskins/codewars/README.md

 **3)** You can seperate a sentence that is a string into individual words by using string.split(' ') method.
 You can pass a variety of arguments into this method.
 Using ' ' will seperate the string by space. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split

+**4)** When needing to compare or count letters where capitilization doesn't matter, you can us the toLowerCase() or toUpperCase() method making the letters equal.<br/>https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase